uptonking/note4yaoo/dev/lib-tool-style-dictionary-dev.md

 - multi-brand-multi-platform
   - This example shows how to setup a multi-brand, multi-platform suite of design tokens, with values that may depend on the brand (eg. a brand color) or the platform (eg. a font family).
+  - The properties are stored in three different folders:
+  - brands
+    - this folder contain properties that depend on the "brand", eg. the "primary" and "secondary" colors (generally these are called "brand colors", think of the blue of Facebook, the orange of Amazon).
+  - platforms
+    - this folder contain properties that depend on the "platform", eg. the font family used in the application or website (eg. a font stack like "Tahoma, Arial, 'Helvetica Neue', sans" on web, "San Francisco" in iOS, "Roboto" in Android).
+  - global
+    - this folder contain properties that are common, that don't depend on the specific "platform" or "brand", eg. the base grayscale colors, the font sizes, etc.
+  - Leveraging the ability of Style Dictionary to reference other properties values as "aliases", we can have generic properties like `font.family.base` or `color.primary` whose values actually depend on the "platform" and "brand" and whose values are computed dynamically at build time depending on the specific "platform/brand" files, included dynamically by the `getStyleDictionaryConfig` function.
+  - Depending on the file included at build time, the actual value of `color.primary` will depend on the "brand"

 - node-modules-as-config-and-properties
   - tokens和config都用js书写，而不是用json